Irash-Perera/EduGenius/README.md

 - **Admin Features**: Admins can manage content, user accounts, and generate reports.

-###### Refer the[documentation](https://github.com/Irash-Perera/EduGenius/blob/e58c6a3b06366b594282ac6a3e33afa3198c562c/docs) for the technical details of the project.
+###### Refer the [documentation](https://github.com/Irash-Perera/EduGenius/blob/e58c6a3b06366b594282ac6a3e33afa3198c562c/docs) for the technical details of the project.

 #### Installation
 1. **Clone the repository**: